iamravipalla/zeroregrets/README.md

 # zeroregrets
-A Simple yet powerfull app for decision making
+A Simple yet powerfull app for making decisions and choices